-In two-phase flow applications of the Stefan problem, level set methods [8] could also be useful in tracking the evolving interface.
+In two-phase flow applications of the Stefan problem, level set methods [20] could also be useful in tracking the evolving interface.
 Thus far, they have not been directly applied to Eqn.
 (1.4).
-Related problems with Stefan boundary conditions are discussed in Sethian and Strain [12] and Chen et al. [9].
-More recent approaches using the level set method in the solidification community are detailed in [29, 30].
-An advantage of the level set approach over traditional front-tracking approaches [31, 32] is that the interface is treated implicitly.
-In doing so, the level set method can be more easily extended to higher dimensions, and is robust under complex topologies.
-Numerical methods combining the level set approach with the Extended Finite Element Method (X-FEM) have also been developed to solve these Stefan problems [33, 34].
-A modified Stefan problem is also solved in Zhao et al. [35] using a phase-field method.
+Related problems with Stefan boundary conditions are discussed in Sethian and Strain [6] and Chen et al. [7].
+A modified Stefan problem is also solved in Zhao et al. [21] using a phase-field method.
 Phase-field methods converge as the interface thickness parameter tends to zero.
-The use of phase-field approaches in solidification and the effect of the interface thickness parameter have also been studied in [36, 37].
-While these papers in the solidification and phase change communities provide approaches to solve the Stefan problem, they do not give details on understanding why the numerical artifacts occur with finite volume average-based approaches.
-This leads us to the main goal of this paper.
+These papers do not give details on understanding why the numerical artifacts occur with finite volume average-based approaches.